silentdance/ram/intl.en-US/User Guide/Permission management/Policy language/Policy elements.md

     Action can have multiple values.
 The values are API operations defined by the target cloud services.

     **Note:** Actions are operations performed on specific resources.
 In most cases, an action corresponds to an Alibaba Cloud API.
-For more information about the actions supported by different Alibaba Cloud products, see [Cloud services supporting RAM](../../../../../reseller.en-US/Product Introduction/Cloud services supporting RAM.md#).
+For more information about the actions supported by different Alibaba Cloud products, see [Alibaba Cloud services that work with RAM](../../../../../reseller.en-US/Product Introduction/Alibaba Cloud services that work with RAM.md#).

     Format: